JetBrains/kotlin-web-site/docs/topics/gradle.md

 compilation is available.
 It supports changes made inside dependent non-Kotlin modules and is compatible with the [Gradle build cache](#gradle-build-cache-support).
 Support for compilation avoidance has also been improved.

-All these advancements decrease the number of necessary full-module and file recompilations, making the overall compilation time faster.
+All these advancements decrease the number of non-incremental builds, making the overall compilation time faster.
 The most significant benefit of the new approach is expected if you use the build cache or frequently make changes in non-Kotlin Gradle modules.

 To enable this new approach, set the following option in your `gradle.properties`: